konfuzio-ai/konfuzio-sdk/docs/dvui/guides.md

 In the html we should load the script we created with the webpack and customise the variables we want.
 Please note that customising the variables is optional and that, as previously mentioned, any variable in the `.env` will have priority from the variables defined in the `index.html`.

+The following example includes the custom variables (Document id, Category id, User Token, Locale), but it is not necessary to add these.

 ```
  <div id="app">
     <App document="DOCUMENT_ID" category="CATEGORY_ID" user_token:”USER_TOKEN” locale="LOCALE"></App>